svigre/configure-ad/README.md

 <p>
 Next step is to join Client-1 to the domain (We have already set Client-1's DNS settings to the DC1's Private IP address from the Azure Portal).
 To do this, log into Client-1 VM.
 Right-click on the Windows logo, select System --> rename this PC (Advances).
-A new prompt will appear, click Change.
-In the new prompt select Domain and enter the domain name "mydomain.com" --> ok.
+A new pop-up will appear, click Change.
+In the new ppo-up select Domain and enter the domain name "mydomain.com" --> ok.
 The VM will restart to apply the changes.
 </p>
 <br />
 <h2></h2>